AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-parquet-format.md

 ## Parquet data serialization

 When you request a data view in Parquet format, AVEVA Data Hub serializes the data from text-based data to the Parquet binary file format, which is not human-readable.
-To read the Parquet file, you will need to open it with a programming language routine or application capable of deserialization, such as Databricks, Snowflake, Azure, AWS, and so on.
+To read the Parquet file, you will need to open it with a programming language routine application capable of deserialization, such as Databricks, Snowflake, Azure, AWS, or another compatible application.

 ## Parquet file download

-While making requests against a dataview in the AVEVA Data Hub [API Console](xref:apiConsole) with the Parquet form selected, you can download the request as a Parquet file that you can open in an application that supports the format.
+When you make requests against a dataview in the AVEVA Data Hub [API Console](xref:apiConsole) with the Parquet form selected, you can download the request as a Parquet file.
 Select **Download Parquet File** to download the file.

 For more information on how to request a data view in the Parquet format, see <xref:data-view-api-console-use>.

 **API Console: Download Parquet File**